 GASB Statement No. 87 - In June 2017, GASB issued Statement No. 87, Leases.
 This standard's primary objective is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
-The statement is effective for periods beginning after December 15, 2019.
-The County has not determined the impact on the financial statements.
+The statement is effective for periods beginning after June 15, 2021.
+The County Office of Education has implemented GASB Statement No. 87 for the year ending June 30, 2022.